-The book defining the Dogs of the Dow strategy is a must inclusion in the best books on investing list if you are going to consider a developing a basic strategy.
+Beating the Dow is the Dogs of the Dow strategy and a must inclusion in any best books on investing list if you are going to consider a developing a basic strategy.

 This is not stock picking.
 It is a simple, quantitative value investing strategy first suggested by Benjamin Graham and elaborated on by O'Higgins.

 The author first makes the case for selecting stocks rather